Muslim nationalism in South Asia: Historical foundations

-During the medieval era, an Islamic society in India that originated from Persianate culture that spread the religion amongst Indians, resulting in the rise of powerful Muslim kingdoms such as the Delhi Sultanate and the Mughal Empire.
+During the medieval era, an Islamic society existed in India that originated from Persianate culture that spread the religion amongst Indians, resulting from the rise of powerful Muslim kingdoms such as the Delhi Sultanate and the Mughal Empire.
 The Islamisation of India resulted in the birth of Indo-Muslim culture, which assimilated many aspects of Indian culture in customs, social manners, architecture, painting and music, and established its separate identity from other Muslim peoples, being essentially Indo-Persian in character.
 The assumption of some Muslims in colonial India of belonging to a separate identity, and therefore, having a right to their own country, also rested on their pre-eminent claim to political power, which flowed from the experience of Muslim administrative rule in India.
 According to the historian Qureshi, these Muslim nationalists thought that the distinctiveness of Muslim India could only be maintained by the political domination of the Muslims over the Hindus.
 Any sharing of political power with the Hindus was considered dangerous and the first step towards the political abdication of the Indian Muslims.

-Ideological foundations

-The first organised expressions began with Muslim scholars and reformers like Syed Ahmed Khan, Syed Ameer Ali and the Aga Khan who had an influential major hand in the Indian independence movement.

-Expression of Muslim separatism and nationhood emerged from modern Islam's pre-eminent poet and philosopher, Sir Allama Muhammad Iqbal and political activists like Choudhary Rahmat Ali.